 It’s a problem when you pick the wrong recipients by mistake, and then send the email.
 And in the legal world, if you or a user accidently emails opposing legal counsel or other recipients it can be disastrous.
 This can sometimes happen by having two names listed for one person, where one is a work email address and the other is a personal email address.
 Then when composing the email and using the tab key to pick and choose recipients, the wrong “John Smith” is inadvertently chosen.
 This mistake has happened many times, including as far back as 2014.

-In addition to scanning the recipients email address (and not just the name), there are a number of different conditions that can be checked as an email goes out the door.
+In addition to scanning the recipients underlying email address (and not just the display name), there are a number of different conditions that can be checked as an email goes out the door.

 For instance, you can…

 - …act on an email if sending an external email (i.e., outside the company (this is the most popular condition))